piukhq/bink-web-automation/README.md

-# Bink Web - UI Automation: PyTest-BDD & Selenium 🚀
+# Bink Web - UI Automation: Robot Framework🚀

 - This is a Python framework for the test automation of Bink's Web UI.
 - The framework has been designed using the Pytest-BDD plugin to implement the BDD approach.